drmiru/drmiru.github.io/about.md

 ![alt text](../images/mirusc.jpg "Michael Rueefli")

-Michael Rueefli is one of the ‘make it noble’ partners, supporting clients and partners in training, concepts, designs and implementations around Microsoft Azure and DevOps.As a long-standing Microsoft MVP, he supports communities worldwide with his Microsoft Azure and Data Center know-how.
+Michael Rueefli is one of the 'scopewyse' founders.
+As an experienced solutions architect he is supporting customers and partners in training, concepts, designs and implementations using cloud solutions from Microsoft Azure Microsoft Azure and Microsoft 365.
+As a long-standing Microsoft MVP, he supports communities worldwide with his Microsoft Azure and Data Center know-how.
 He is a regular speaker at international events and conferences.
 He also shares his knowledge on his private blog: www.miru.ch

 ### Focus Areas:
 * Azure Platform & Infrastructure